JonZeolla/lab-BlockCipherCryptography/ecb-mode/encrypt-ecb-images/README.md

 The effects of ECB mode encryption on images are interesting.
 Areas of an image that are consistently colored/shaded will be encrypted to different values but in a consistent way.

-There's no "solution" persay for this lab; it's an opportunity to play with cryptography in a manner less encountered.
+There's no "solution" per se for this lab; it's an opportunity to play with cryptography in a manner less encountered.
 Follow the instructions below and apply them to any of the images in this directory.

 1. Install ImageMagick if you don't already have it.
    * MacOS via Homebrew: `brew install imagemagick`